bluescarni/tanuki/doc/ref_interface.rst

    foo_iface_impl calling foo()

-In the same fashion we can use the non-macro-based ``foo_ref_iface2`` interface instead.
-First we define a custom configuration instance,
+We can use the non-macro-based ``foo_ref_iface2`` reference interface in exactly the same way.
+First, we define a custom configuration instance:

 .. literalinclude:: ../tutorial/reference_interface.cpp
    :language: c++
    :lines: 45

-which we can use to define another wrap type:
+Second, we can use the custom configuration instance to define another wrap type:

 .. literalinclude:: ../tutorial/reference_interface.cpp
    :language: c++